 The stress test described in this Report provides a forward-looking perspective on the potential risks to the Company's capital resources under the severely adverse conditions described in the Scenario.
 This section describes key risks considered in the stress test results and the methodologies applied to translate risk measures into estimates of potential losses over the nine quarter test horizon.
-Among the key risks considered are credit risk, interest rate risk, market risk, liquidity risk, mortgage repurchase risk and operational risk.
-Our Board of Directors and executive management have overall and ultimate responsibility for management of these risks, which they execute through committees with specific and well-defined risk management functions.
-Each Board committee receives reports and information regarding risk issues, including emerging risks, directly from management and, in some cases, management committees have been established to inform the development of the risk management framework and provide governance and advice regarding risk management functions8.
-We established the Capital Adequacy Process Committee, a management committee, to provide appropriate oversight for the company-wide stress testing process.
-This committee is responsible for the review and approval of stress testing methodologies, oversight of our stress test framework development, as well as directing, synthesizing and reviewing the results of stress tests.
+Among the key risks considered are credit risk, interest rate risk, market risk, liquidity risk, mortgage repurchase risk, reputation risk, operational risk, and the risks to capital associated with changes in OCI.
+Our Board of Directors and executive management have overall and ultimate responsibility for management of these risks, which are executed through committees and processes that help inform our capital adequacy assessments.
+Each Board committee receives reports and information regarding risk identification and monitoring, including emerging risks, directly from management and, in some cases, management committees have been established to inform the development of the risk management framework and provide governance and advice regarding risk management functions9.
+The Capital Management Committee, a management-level committee, is responsible for the overall capital management framework, including but not limited to, our capital management policy, setting capital targets and triggers, and recommending capital actions to our Board after consideration of capital Adequacy Process Committee, a management-level committee, provides appropriate oversight for the company-wide stress testing process, a key component of our ICAAP.
+This committee is responsible for the review and approval of stress testing methodologies, oversight of our stress test framework, as well as directing, synthesizing and reviewing the results of stress tests.